 There are two strands to my research: the American Gothic and the literature of the sea.
 I am interested in these as both individual and overlapping areas of study.

-The other strand of my research – the literature of the sea – focuses on explorations of voice and subjectivity in maritime writing, and in the representation of oceanic depths in fictional and nonfictional texts.
-I am interested in how being at sea changes how we write about the self; how the self changes at sea (and how the sea itself is an agent in that change); and how we get to grips with and think about the creatures, dangers, immense abysses, and voices of the ocean’s depths.
+The other strand of my research – the literature of the sea – overlaps and stands distinct from my Gothic work.
+This work focuses on explorations of voice and subjectivity in maritime writing, and the representation of oceanic depths in fictional and nonfictional texts.
+I am interested in how being at sea changes how we write about the self, how the self changes at sea (and how the sea itself is an agent in that change), and how we get to grips with and think about the creatures, dangers, immense abysses, and voices of the ocean’s depths.
 For this work, I am interested in both British and American writing, from the Romantic era to the present day.
+I am at the beginning of a new project on the cultural history of the deep sea with Dr Laurence Publicover (Bristol).
 My research engages with a wide variety of texts, from novels and poetry, to diaries written on shipboard, such as that kept by Charles Darwin or passengers aboard the ss Great Britain, to the logbooks kept by American whalers.
-My work on Herman Melville’s Moby-Dick has been published in MLR and a co-authored piece on the Gothic poetry of the deep is forthcoming in Gothic Studies.

 A third research interest emerges again at the intersection of the sea and the Gothic: Britain’s Gothicised coast.
 I have recently started to think about the long legacy of the coast as a key location in the British Gothic tradition; my work to date has offered readings of the political significance of coastal spaces in contemporary British Gothic fiction.